 - Where can I find more information?

 Please contact the Arizona Department of Health Services by calling toll-free at 1-877-AZSTOPS (1-877-297-8677).
-For Frequently Asked Questions for Businesses, Restaurants and Bars, Retail Tobacco Stores, and Veterans Clubs click here.
+For Frequently Asked Questions for Businesses and Veterans Clubs click here.

 - What assistance is available if I want to quit or for my employees who want to quit?